AlmaAlkhader/T029-networks/README.txt

 Team
 ----
-Team lead: Alma
-Members: Mohammed and Eman
+Members: Mohammed and Eman and Alma

 Configure config.json
 ----------------------